 When you share a new Pin, Pinterest analyzes its keywords to assign it a specific topic.
 If you’re familiar with search engine optimization (SEO), the principles here are essentially the same.

-The two easiest ways to discover short and long-tail Pinterest keywords is through the built-in Pinterest guided search feature and the Pinterest Ads keyword tool.
+The two easiest ways to discover Pinterest keywords is through the built-in Pinterest guided search feature and the Pinterest Ads keyword tool.

-Pinterest guided search: Pinterest’s search feature automatically generates suggested keyword and keyword phrases based off of your first query.
-The first suggestions will usually be popular keywords, but you can create long-tail keywords by adding related keywords Pinterest suggests.
+- Pinterest guided search: Pinterest’s search feature automatically generates suggested keyword and keyword phrases based off of your first query.
+The first suggestions will usually be popular keywords, but you can create medium and long-tail keywords by adding related keywords Pinterest suggests.

-Once you’ve found a healthy mix of short and long-tail keywords relevant to your business, consider adding them to your bio, business name, Board names, Board descriptions and Pin descriptions.
+Once you’ve found a healthy mix of fat head, medium-tail, and long-tail keywords relevant to your business, consider adding them to your bio, business name, Board names, Board descriptions and Pin descriptions.
 This can help users searching for related topics find your profile, Boards, and Pins.

 Remember: always incorporate keywords in a way that reads naturally and genuinely.
 Sacrificing user experience to try to please the algorithm usually backfires.